 By registering for classes at Johnson County Community College (JCCC), you agree to assume financial responsibility for all charges billed to your student account including, but not limited to tuition, course fees, books, Children’s Center fees, health insurance, returned checks, parking and library fines, and non-returned or damaged lab items or rental textbooks (hereafter referred to separately and collectively as “Student Obligations”).
 You understand JCCC is advancing value to you in the form of educational services and that your right to register is expressly conditioned upon your agreement to pay these student obligations.
 You acknowledge that you have read, understand and agree to the following provisions:

-- Financial Aid-If your federal or institutional financial aid is either not received by JCCC or you later lose eligibility to retain financial aid for the semester, you assume responsibility for paying all student obligations for this term.
+- Financial Aid - If your federal or institutional financial aid is either not received by JCCC or you later lose eligibility to retain financial aid for the semester, you assume responsibility for paying all student obligations for this term.

-- Third Party-If your third-party sponsor (military, employer, governmental agency, etc.) fails to pay JCCC, you assume responsibility for paying the amount the sponsor originally promised to pay on your behalf.
+- Third Party - If your third-party sponsor (military, employer, governmental agency, etc.) fails to pay JCCC, you assume responsibility for paying the amount the sponsor originally promised to pay on your behalf.

 How to Avoid Financial Responsibility

-Financial Aid Eligibility-Be aware that dropping classes may reduce your eligibility for financial aid, resulting in debt owed by you.
+- Your financial aid eligibility may be affected.
+Be aware that dropping classes may reduce your eligibility for financial aid, resulting in debt owed by you.
 Do NOT assume you will be dropped automatically if you do not pay your tuition or if you do not attend classes.